mincong-h/mincong-h.github.io/_posts/2019-08-13-how-to-fix-bug-with-legacy-framework.md

 - Learning the framework
 - Fixing the bug

-**At learning phrase**, you can write tests in your own paces.
+**At learning phrase**, you can write tests in your own pace.
 They can be hosted in your personal repository.
 You are free to modify the code without colleagues permissions and review.
 It's a very efficient way to learn.
 Personally, I did it for some frameworks / technologies: